Generation Tux

 The tuxedo rental business gets a head-to-toe make-over.

-While at Cibo I led the strategy, UX/IxD and brand experience for the startup Generation Tux.
+While at Cibo I led the strategy, naming, identity, brand and digital experience for the startup Generation Tux.

 When former Men’s Wearhouse founder George Zimmer came to us, he had an idea — transform the tux rental experience by removing the stress from start to finish.
 Like most startups, George had a tight timeline and a tighter budget.
 With a hands-on approach to design, a hybrid background in brand and UX/IxD, and a small but talented team, I helped take Generation Tux from idea to thriving business.